puppetlabs/puppet-docs/source/pe/2.7/console_cert_mgmt.markdown

 ![request management view](images/console/request_mgmt_view.png)

-In some rare cases, DNS altnames may be set up for agent nodes.
-In such cases, the CSR for those nodes must be accepted or rejected using `puppet cert` on the CA. For more information, see the [DNS altnames entry in the reference guide](http://docs.puppetlabs.com/references/latest/configuration.html#dnsaltnames).
+In some cases, DNS altnames may be set up for agent nodes.
+In such cases, you cannot use the console to approve/reject node requests.
+The CSR for those nodes must be accepted or rejected using `puppet cert` on the CA. For more information, see the [DNS altnames entry in the reference guide](http://docs.puppetlabs.com/references/latest/configuration.html#dnsaltnames).

 In some cases, attempting to accept or reject a node request will result in an error.
-This is usually because the request has been modified somehow, usually by being accepted or rejected elsewhere (e.g. by another user or from the CLI) since the request was first generated.
+This is typically because the request has been modified somehow, usually by being accepted or rejected elsewhere (e.g. by another user or from the CLI) since the request was first generated.

 Accepted/rejected nodes will remain displayed in the console for 24 hours after the action is taken.
 This interval cannot be modified.